Celebrating champions for healthier communities through nutrition.

 These four outstanding educators are recognized for their passion and their efforts in elevating the health of their students and school community by incorporating nutrition education in their curriculum.
 We appreciate their great work and ongoing commitment to student health!

-Learn more about last year's winners by clicking here.
+Learn more about previous winners by clicking here.

 Tune into the complete Let's Eat Healthy Leadership Award playlist on our YouTube channel.